YoselynR/Thomas-Fire-Analysis-YR/README.md

 # Visualizing fire scars through false color
-*This is a homework assignment for UCSB's MEDS program EDS 220 class.*
+*This is a final project for UCSB's MEDS program EDS 220 class.*

 ## About
-This repository contains a notebook 'hwk4-task2-fire-perimeter-Ramirez.ipynb' analyzing geographic data about fire perimeters in CA and selecting for the Thomas fire that occurred in 2017 in Montecito, CA.
+This repository contains a notebook 'fire-perimeter-Ramirez.ipynb' analyzing geographic data about fire perimeters in CA and selecting for the Thomas fire that occurred in 2017 in Montecito, CA.
 <figure>
 <p align="center">
 <img